Religion in the Philippines: Seventh-day Adventist Church

 The Seventh-day Adventist Church (Simbahan ng Ikapitong-araw na Adbentista; Iglesia Adventista del Septimo Dia) is the fourth largest Christian denomination and fifth largest religious affiliation in the Philippines, behind Philippine Independent Church or Aglipay.
 The church was established in the Philippines in 1905.
 Robert Caldwell, a literature evangelist missionary, arrived in Manila on August 24 of that year and pioneered the literature ministry by selling books in the language people understand – Spanish.
 People bought books and spread the word to their friends.
 In 1906, the Philippine Mission was organized under the Asiatic Division with headquarters located in Shanghai, China.

-The Seventh-day Adventist Church, co-founded by Ellen G. White, is best known for its teaching that Saturday, the seventh day of the week, is the Sabbath, and that the second advent of Christ is imminent.
 Colloquially called Sabadístas by outsiders, Filipino Adventists numbered 862,725 as of 2020 with an annual membership growth rate of 5.6%.
 As of 2022, the Seventh-day Adventist Church has churches in the Philippines.
 Numerous primary and secondary schools, colleges, and universities—notably, the Adventist University of the Philippines and Adventist International Institute of Advance Studies–were established to provide education to students as well as to assist in preaching and evangelization of the church in different parts of the country.